raviqqe/raviqqe.github.io/src/pages/resume.md

 - **Period**: April 2016 - April 2017
 - **Department**: Comuter Science
-- Further research on Deep Learning application in text classification
+- Further research on Deep Learning application in text classification.
 - Research on question answering by Deep Learning at TTI At Chicago for 3 months.

 ### Toyota Technological Institute (Bachelor's degree)

 - **Period**: April 2012 - March 2016
 - **Department**: Mechanical Engineering and Comuter Science
-- Research on applying Deep Learning to text classification for languages with ideograms (e.g. Kanjis in Japanese) combining convolutional and recurrent neural networks
+- Research on applying Deep Learning to text classification for languages with ideograms (e.g. Kanjis in Japanese) combining convolutional and recurrent neural networks.
-- Implementation and development of Deep Learning models using Python, TensorFlow, and Chainer
+- Implementation and development of Deep Learning models using Python, TensorFlow, and Chainer.
-- Development of data processing/analysis pipelines for Deep Learning models
+- Development of data processing/analysis pipelines for Deep Learning models.

 ## Technology Stack